Marshalling (computer science): Unmarshalling XML Data

 Unmarshal methods can deserialize an entire XML document or a small part of it.
-When the XML root element is globally declared, these methods utilize the JAXBContext's mapping of XML root elements to JAXB mapped classes to initiate the unmarshalling.
+When the XML root element is globally declared, these methods utilize the jakarta.xml.bind.JAXBContext's mapping of XML root elements to JAXB mapped classes to initiate the unmarshalling.
 If the mappings are not sufficient and the root elements are declared locally, the unmarshal methods use declaredType methods for the unmarshalling process.
 These two approaches can be understood below.

 Unmarshal a global XML root element

-The unmarshal method uses JAXBContext to unmarshal the XML data, when the root element is globally declared.
-The JAXBContext object always maintains a mapping of the globally declared XML element and its name to a JAXB mapped class.
+The unmarshal method uses jakarta.xml.bind.JAXBContext (formerly javax.xml.bind.JAXBContext) to unmarshal the XML data, when the root element is globally declared.
+The jakarta.xml.bind.JAXBContext object always maintains a mapping of the globally declared XML element and its name to a JAXB mapped class.
 If the XML element name or its @xsi:type attribute matches the JAXB mapped class, the unmarshal method transforms the XML data using the appropriate JAXB mapped class.
-However, if the XML element name has no match, the unmarshal process will abort and throw an UnmarshalException.
+However, if the XML element name has no match, the unmarshal process will abort and throw an jakarta.xml.bind.UnmarshalException (formerly javax.xml.bind.UnmarshalException).
 This can be avoided by using the unmarshal by declaredType methods.